Ecommerce-Enablers-Pte-Ltd/xmrit-hub/docs/DATA_INGESTION.md

 - Matches by `slide_title` and `slide_date` within workspace
 - Updates existing slide instead of creating duplicate

+### Default Values and Schema Enforcement

+**Important**: The ingestion API relies on database schema defaults for consistency.
+The following defaults are automatically applied by the schema if not provided in the payload:

+- **Submetrics:**

+  - `timezone`: Defaults to `"utc"` if not specified
+  - `aggregationType`: Defaults to `"none"` if not specified
+  - `trafficLightColor`: Defaults to `"green"` for new submetrics

+- **Workspaces:**

+  - `isPublic`: Defaults to `true` for new workspaces
+  - `isArchived`: Defaults to `false` for new workspaces

+- **Timestamps:**
+  - `createdAt` and `updatedAt`: Automatically set to current timestamp

+These defaults are defined in `src/lib/db/schema.ts` and enforced at the database level.
+The API route does not need to (and should not) set these values unless explicitly overriding defaults.

 ### Data Point Storage